Em-AK/bepos/content/posts/3-my-journey-into-software-architecture-with-ruby.md

 ---
-title: My journey into software architecture with ruby
+title: "My journey into software architecture with ruby"
-created_at: {}
+created_at: 2015-08-02
 kind: article
 lang: en
-published: true
 ---

 *As a ruby practitioner here is a report on how I began my journey into software architecture over the course of a weekend.*